-She is responsible for working with Mark Armstrong and Sophie Addison in overseeing the Primary Provision (4 – 11 years).
+She is responsible for working with Sophie Addison in overseeing the Primary Provision (4 – 11 years).

-She is responsible for working with Mark Armstrong and Sophie Addison in making sure that Post 16 curriculum is equally as engaging.
+She is responsible for working with Sophie Addison in making sure that Post 16 curriculum is equally as engaging.

 If you feel that you cannot speak to the above people, you can speak to our PFSA.
 Who acts as a mediator and can speak to you about any concerns that you may have.
 Together they are responsible for making sure that the right support is in place for your child, by working with the SENCo and the teaching staff and you as parents/carers.
 This is done by making sure that you are kept informed about what support your child is getting, that you are being kept informed by the class teacher, being involved with the progress your child is making and also having a say in how we plan in the future.

 We also actively encourage you to work with any other service providers that may come into school to work with your child.
 They may include people like, Educational Psychologists, Speech and Language Therapists and Occupational Therapists to name a few, but don’t panic, we will support you if you need it.